Reimagine All You Have Learned: APM and the Skills Gap

 - Involving Ops during code testing to understand underlying application performance characteristics (e.g., external performance dependencies not “in the code” or “not in the database”)

 If the optimal APM tool set is a unified interface for monitoring applications across a distributed environment, then the target of Dev and Ops is to become a single, integrated unit containing purposeful, mutually supporting goals and outcomes.

 It’s All About the End User

 A well-known political figure once used the slogan, “It’s the economy, stupid.”
 The reality for business is it’s all about the end-user experience.
 Even within a unified DevOps, it’s easy to get lost in the technological weeds.
 Enterprises often lose sight of applications existing to serve a business requirement.
-In this sense, APM is the property of not only Dev or Ops but also the entire organization.
+In this sense, APM is the property of not only Dev or Ops or DBAs but also the entire organization.

 There’s no more powerful motivator to bring together a cohesive DevOps team than the realization that everyone who benefits from being part of a successful business is invested in the success of APM and the extension of its use to all applications instead of only a subset.
 DevOps then becomes part of the wider corporate community, and its achievements are those of its enterprise.